Published in

 A Brief Look at Marie Denise Villers Paintings.

 Jacques-Louis David was first credited with the painting Young Woman, called Charlotte du Val d’Ognes.
-In thirty years, Charles Sterline, an art historian, remarked it did not belong to David but to Constance Marie Charpentier.
-It was about a long double-edged sword for the art world as the Metropolitan Museum’s finest artwork belonged to someone else.
+In thirty years, Charles Sterline, an art historian, remarked that it did not belong to David but to Constance Marie Charpentier.
+This information shook the art world as the Metropolitan Museum’s finest artwork belonged to someone else.
 But the story did not end here as after a few years, it was finally confirmed that the painting was by Villers.
-Specialised in Portraits, Villers painted the lady with the softness of her colours and a luminescent halo of light over her.
-Further, there is a use of contrasting colours and fine drapery through the long dress of the lady, making it even more perfect.
+Specialized in Portraits, Villers painted the lady with the softness of her colors and a luminescent halo of light over her.
+Further, there is a use of contrasting colors and fine drapery through the long dress of the lady, making it even more perfect.

 Young Woman Drawing Marie Denise Villers